 API management helps with the full lifecycle management of your APIs, and sometimes even includes helping you monetize your APIs.
 There is a lot overlap between API gateways and API management platforms, so it might be worth checking out our materials on API management too.

 Choosing the right API gateway vendor can save your engineering team considerable time and keep your systems secure.

 Many of these vendors will do an excellent job, but at times there can be hidden “gotchas” that only show themselves at scale.
-In our comparisons listed below, we cover the pros, the cons and the gotchas that could impact your decision on the right APM and observability provider for you.
+In our comparisons listed below, we cover the pros, the cons and the gotchas that could impact your decision on the right API gateway provider for you.

 Our most popular comparison pages are:

 Which are the API gateway vendors usually worth including in your vendor evaluations?
 We've compiled the list below.